The Ultimate Guide to Credit Cards

 The Capital One Venture X Rewards Credit Card is the issuer’s challenge to the Chase card above and charges a lower annual fee.
 The card has an annual travel credit, reimbursement for Global Entry or TSA PreCheck® fees, and bonus earning rates when you book your flights, hotels, and rental cars through Capital One Travel.

 This travel card offers attractive signup and anniversary bonuses.
-You receive unlimited access to Capital One, Priority Pass, and Plaza Premium Group lounges for you and two guests per visit.
+You receive unlimited access to Capital One and participating Priority Pass™ lounges.
 You’ll get up to $50 in travel credit for the cost difference if you book the card’s recommended flight and the price drops within 10 days.

 The Platinum Card® Review